 - Prophylactic excision of a small lesion may be delayed until an age when the patient is old enough to make an informed choice .

 - Small or medium-sized congenital melanocytic naevi are at low risk for developing malignant change.

 - Irregular, lumpy or thick lesions or lesions that are difficult to clinically assess may have a lower threshold for consideration of surgical excision, so as not to miss a melanoma.

 - 50% of melanomas diagnosed in those with giant congenital melanocytic naevi occur at another body site such as within the central nervous system .
 Therefore surgical excision of the lesion may not eliminate the risk of melanoma.

 - Large or giant melanocytic lesions may be too large to excise completely.

 - Large lesions may require a skin flap or graft to close the surgical defect.

 - Wound breakdown

 - Hypertrophic or keloid scar

-Dermabrasion can allow partial removal of a large congenital naevus.
-However, deeper naevus cells may persist.
+Dermabrasion can allow partial removal of a large congenital naevus; deeper naevus cells may persist.
 Dermabrasion may lighten the colour of the naevus but may not reduce hair growth within it.
+It can cause scarring.